Rouvik/My-8-Bit-CPU/README.md

 ## RASM usage:
 rasm [name of assembly file] [(optional) output file name]

+## Details about the instruction set:
+Read the [Instructions.md](https://raw.githubusercontent.com/Rouvik/My-8-Bit-CPU/main/Instructions.md) to know more!

 ## Image examples:
 <b>If you see this then sorry 😅 I actually didn't get time to add any images to the README</b>